Menditect/documentation/docs/recording.md

 Learn more about creating Recordings in the How To and Best Practice sections.

-### Create a Microflow test

-- Click on "<i class="fas fa-wand-magic-sparkles"></i> Generate test" in the Test Case.
-- Select "<i class="fas fa-wand-magic-sparkles"></i> Generate test by microflow" to open the microflow selection page.
-- Select a microflow.

-MTA will now generate Teststeps.
-Teststeps generated to fill the parameters of the microflow will contain random values, or values from the database if the parameter is an Object.
-Note that if the object is nonpersistable, MTA will not be able to generate a teststep to fill it.

 ## Related topics
 - [Application Instance](application-instance)
 - [Test Case](test-case)